ethersphere/SWIPs/SWIPs/swip-suggest-by-address-gap.md

 `pot.BiggestAddressGap`.
 That function returns the biggest gap in the form of a po and a node under the gap can be found.

-This function is used in `kademlia.suggestPeerInBinByGap`, which it returns a BzzAddress in a particular bin which fills up the biggest address gap.
+This function is used in `kademlia.suggestPeerInBinByGap`, which returns a BzzAddress in a particular bin which fills up the biggest address gap.
 This function is not used in `SuggestPeer`, but it will be enough to replace the call to `suggestPeerInBin` with the new one.